pvdz/preval/tests/cases/recursive_funcs/regression.md

 ## Todos triggered

-- (todo) - at least one of the frfr args was not isFree, bailing
-- (todo) Support referencing this builtin in isFree: $
 - (todo) Support string.charCodeAt when the arg is not a string literal
+- (todo) Support this node type in isFree: TemplateLiteral
+- (todo) find test case where template ends up with multiple expressions
 - (todo) free with zero args, we can eliminate this?